ARMmbed/mbed-os-5-docs/docs/cont/contributing.md

 When you write original code, you own the copyright and can choose to make it available to others under a license of your choice.
 A license gives rights and puts limitations on the reuse of your code by others.
 Not having a license means others cannot use your code.
 We encourage you to choose a license that makes possible (and encourages!) reuse by others.

 If you create new software, such as drivers, libraries and examples, you can apply whatever license you like as the author and copyright holder of that code.
-Having said that, we encourage you to use a well-known license such as one of the ones listed [on spdx.org](http://spdx.org/licenses/), preferably an [OSI-approved] (https://opensource.org/licenses/alphabetical), permissive open source software license.
+Having said that, we encourage you to use a well-known license such as one of the ones listed [on the SPDX License List](http://spdx.org/licenses/), preferably an [OSI-approved] (https://opensource.org/licenses/alphabetical), permissive open source software license.
 Specifically, we recommend the following:

 * For original source code, use the Apache 2.0 license.